akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 * Periodically: By default 250ms.
 To prevent eventsByTag queries being too out of date.
 * When a starting a new timebucket, which translates to a new partition in Cassandra, the events for the old timebucket are written.

+## Cleanup of tag_views table

+By default the tag_views table keeps tagged events indefinitely, even when the original events have been removed.
+Depending on the volume of events this may not be suitable for production.

+Before going live decide a time to live (TTL) and, if small enough, consider using the [Time Window Compaction Strategy](http://thelastpickle.com/blog/2016/12/08/TWCS-part1.html).
+See `events-by-tag.time-to-live` in reference.conf for how to set this.

+@@@ warning

+The TTL must be greater than any expected delay in using the tagged events to build a read side viewo otherwise they'll be deleted before being read.

+@@@

 ## How it works

 The following section describes more about how the events by tag query work, it is not required knowledge